-Join Richard Harrington for an in-depth discussion in this video Shutter-Priority Auto mode, part of Up and Running with the Nikon D600 and D610.
+Join Richard Harrington for an in-depth discussion in this video Shutter-Priority Auto mode, part of Learning the Nikon D600 and D610.

 - If you enjoy the benefits of shooting in Program Mode,…but want more control over shutter speed,…then I recommend you try Shutter Priority Auto Mode.…This mode is useful when shooting things like sports,…or fast moving subjects, and you really need to…control the freezing of the action.…Or perhaps you want to use a slower shutter to smooth out…something like a flowing waterfall.…To shoot in Shutter Priority Mode,…just turn the dial to the letter S.…Now you can use the main Command Dial,…to adjust the shutter speed.…As you change the shutter speed,…you'll notice that the aperture automatically adjusts…to achieve a proper exposure.…